Madhubala-06/HOWBN/SEO-INSTRUCTIONS.md

 # Google Search Engine Optimization Guide for House of Wellness BYN

+**Note: This guide has been updated to reflect your site's structure with sections on the homepage rather than separate pages.**

 This guide will help you complete the setup for Google Search Console and improve your website's visibility in search results.

 ## What's Been Implemented